We are under construction! During this process, some links will take you to our older website!

 Introduction

 All of our organizations, Job One for Humanity, the Universe Institute, and Universe Spirit all use and strongly recommend learning the new skill of dialectical meta-systemic thinking.
-We called this new thinking system dialectical meta-systemic thinking because we initially used it to look over and analyze the many complex systems and subsystems interacting within the interconnected processes of evolution and within the climate system.
+We called this new thinking system dialectical meta-systemic thinking because we initially used it to look over and analyze the many complex adaptive systems and subsystems interacting within the interconnected processes of evolution and within the climate system.
+(Dialectical meta-systemic thinking is currently the most optimal and effective thinking and analysis tool for high-level analysis of any complex adaptive system or interacting complex adaptive systems such as the economy, politics, society, or any other biological, or environmental system besides the climate.)

 Dialectical meta-systemic thinking is not only for evaluating the very highest levels of human capacity, potentials, and even abilities.
 For deep analysis and prediction, we have found it to be an invaluable tool well beyond the use of classic logic and systems theory by themselves.